Multiplicative Complexity of Vector Valued Boolean Functions: Introduction

 We denote by $[n]$ the set $\{ 1, \ldots, n \}$.
 An $(n,m)$-function is a mapping from $\bbF_2^n$ to $\bbF_2^m$ and we refer to these as the \emph{Boolean functions}.
 When $m>1$ we say that the function is \emph{vector valued}.

 It is well known that every $(n,1)$-function $f$ can be written uniquely as a multilinear polynomial over $\bbF_2$

+where $\alpha_X\in \{ 0,1\}$ for subsets of indices.
 This polynomial is called the \emph{Zhegalkin polynomial} or the \emph{algebraic normal form} (ANF) of $f$.
 For the rest of this paper most, but not all, arithmetic will be in $\bbF_2$.
 We trust that the reader will find it clear whether arithmetic is in $\bbF_2$, $\bbF_{2^n}$, or $\mathbb{R}$ when not explicitly stated, and will not address it further.

 The \emph{degree} of an $(n,1)$-function $f$ is the largest $|X|$ such that $\alpha_X=1$.
 For an $(n,m)$-function $f$, we let $f_i$ be the $(n,1)$-function defined by the $i$th output bit of $f$, and say that the degree of $f$ is the largest degree of $f_i$ for $i\in [m]$.
 A function is \emph{affine} if it has degree $1$, and \emph{quadratic} if it has degree $2$.
 For $T\subseteq [m]$ we let